Mo-Kash/odin-recipes/README.md

 # odin-recipes
-Basic Recipe Website
+Basic Recipe Website.
-Made using simple html code only
+Made using simple html code only.
-Will contain absolute and relative links, along with images
+Will contain relative links, and images.